-Campfire Cooking Secrets
+Campfire Cooking Secrets from a Girl Scout Leader

 Hey—we all know that campfire cooking isn’t easy; in fact, it can be downright tough.
 Who hasn’t tried to roast a hot dog only to have it come out charred on one side and raw on the other?
 Or attempted to get a perfect golden glow on a marshmallow, only to have it burst into flame?